obsidianmd/obsidian-help/en/Add-on services/Obsidian Publish.md

 Obsidian Publish is a paid hosting service for your notes.

+For instructions on how to publish your notes from the Obsidian app, see [[Publish|Publish plugin]].

 ### Privacy

-Rather than publishing your entire vault, you have total control over what to publish, via the [[Publish|Publish plugin]]. ==As for the notes that you choose not the publish, Obsidian Publish has no knowledge of them==.
+Rather than publishing your entire vault, you have total control over what to publish, via the [[Publish|Publish plugin]]. ==As for the notes that you choose **not** to publish, you can remain confident that those notes are completely private and Obsidian Publish has no knowledge of them==.

 ### Demo